 - Having achieved most winemakers’ wildest dreams, you’d think Patricia would be satisfied.
 But she had another goal yet to tick off her bucket list… making a wine with her own name on the label and with her favourite Riberan area of Fuentenebro at it's heart.

-- Now, thanks to Angel funding, she’s finally on her way to unlocking this long cherished dream.
-With your backing, She’s on a mission to rescue neglected old vines in a remote abandoned village in Spain’s Ribera del Duero, to create wines of sensational quality - at Angel prices.
+- Now she’s finally on her way to unlocking this long cherished dream.
+With Angels behind her, she’s on a mission to rescue neglected old vines in a remote abandoned village in Spain’s Ribera del Duero, to create wines of sensational quality - at Angel prices.

 Map of the Vineyard

 I was born in Cadiz, which although is close to Jerez my passion for making red wines led me to Ribera del Duero.
 I studied a PhD in Chemistry at University with Enology as my specialised subject, after discovering my passion for wine through contact with wineries.
 After a serendipitous visit to a winery in Priorat, I was inspired by a young passionate winemaker called Sara Perez, and I decided to focus my career in winemaking.